Skip to main contentSkip to main navigationSkip to footer content

 Here are the main differences between the two roles and how they affect the day-to-day work experience of each:

-- Licensing boards – Doctors earn their licensure from a medical board, while FNPs become licensed through a nursing board.
+• Licensing boards: Doctors earn their licensure from a medical board, while FNPs become licensed through a nursing board.
 This can result in a higher degree of preparation for MDs.

-- Accessibility – FNPs are generally the first type of primary care provider patients go to, with physicians and doctors being in perpetual shortage at a national level.
+• Accessibility: FNPs are generally the first type of primary care provider patients go to, as physicians are in perpetual shortage at a national level.
 There are approximately 269,500 family nurse practitioners, compared to the 100,940 currently licensed family medicine Physicians, the closest doctoral role.
-This means that patients can easily book an appointment with an FNP, while waiting a considerable time to see an MD.
+This means that patients can easily book an appointment with an FNP while waiting a considerable time to see an MD.Career options for FNPs

-Career Options: Where Can an FNP Work?
+Career Options: Where Can FNPs Work?

 Family nurse practitioners work in a wide variety of environments.
 Some of the most popular options for FNPs include:

-- Private practice
+• Private practice

-- Clinics
+• Clinics

-- Community centers
+• Community centers

-- Physician’s offices
+• Physician’s offices

-- Hospitals
+• Hospitals

-- Outpatient clinics
+• Outpatient clinics

-- Telehealth centers
+• Telehealth centers

 You should always review the job placement demand in your area to get an image of your future potential workplace.
-However, considering the projected increase of new job openings for FNPs and the role's versatility, you are sure to find placement easily once certified.
+However, considering the projected increase of new job openings for FNPs and the role's versatility, you are sure to find placement quickly once certified.

 How to Become a Family Nurse Practitioner?